TallKite/linnstrument-firmware/README.md

 In general, the column offset and the row offset should not have any common factors.
 (In NO OVERLAP mode, the row offset isn't affected by increasing the column offset, it remains the width of the split.)

+PER-SPLIT ROW OFFSETS: Setting the row offset for a split overrides the global setting for that split only.
+No overlap appears as NOVR.
+Guitar tunings are not supported (but are still available globally).
+Access it through the microLinn menu, see below.

 MULTI-COLORED NOTE LIGHTS: Each of the 12 notes can be any color.
 Transposable.
 Access it through the microLinn menu, see below.

 DETUNING: Detune the entire Linnstrument up or down from A-440 to match a similarly detuned recording or instrument.